THE PHYSICAL ENVIRONMENT

 Your middle schooler doesn’t just need physical space, she needs a social space that allows plenty of room for her to express herself, makes it safe to ask hard questions about who she is or how something works, and provides opportunities to practice healthy collaboration with lots of different kinds of people.

-At MSR, with a student-teacher ratio of 9:1, an average class size of 18, and an optimal cohort size of 50 students, we strive to balance the variety, diversity, and opportunities that greater numbers allow with the mentorship, free space, tailored learning experiences, and personal connections that only smaller class sizes can ensure.
+At MSR, we strive to balance the variety, diversity, and opportunities that come with greater numbers in group work, with the mentorship, free space, tailored-learning, and personal connections that only smaller class sizes can ensure.
 A well-balanced cohort also means your student develops the capacity to appreciate and collaborate with different kinds of people, since it precludes the development of look-, act-, and think-alike cliques so common in larger school environments.
 Here, your student develops close relationships with an incredibly diverse group of peers, and she doesn’t get pigeonholed as she explores her interests and possible passions.

 We also strengthen our social environment through regular, structured, student-led gatherings.
 Your student participates in regular Community Meetings, a collaborative forum where everyone takes an active role.
 If she’s the student hospitality manager, she keeps us abreast of visitors to the school.
 As the business manager, she reports on inventory and cash flow from our Marketplace sales and teams up with the community service manager to report how we’re contributing some of our earnings to serve the larger community.
 She also attends weekly advisory meetings with a small group of six to eight peers and her advisory teacher.